Mozilla Thunderbolt

 Learning.

-Explore my portfolio in Figma.
+Explore my portfolio.

-Design speaks louder than words—Check out the full Figma file to see the process, decisions, and iterations behind this project.
+Design speaks louder than words.
+Check out the full Figma file to see the process, decisions, and iterations behind this project.

 Check Out Figma